tbmorlan/metal-music-analysis/README.md

 ## Data Cleaning

+*There was a significant number of rows with insufficient data.
+Whether this be null values, or incompatible data types in certain columns due to (probable) issues with the web scraper used to collect the data.*

 1. Add genre column to each dataset.
     - "thrash_and_speed_metal.csv" was shortened to thrash metal due to the terms being used interchangeably.
 2. Append datasets with short [python script](working_files/append_csv.py).